polterguy/phosphorusfive/plugins/p5.strings/README.md

 _data
   foo3:bar3
   foo4:bar4
-join:x:/../*/_data/*?value
+p5.string.join:x:/../*/_data/*?value
   sep:,
   wrap:'
 ```

-In the above p5.lambda, the expression given to *[join]*, will yield multiple results.
+In the above p5.lambda, the expression given to *[p5.string.join]*, will yield multiple results.
 The Active Event doesn't care, bu treats it as a single
 result.

 ## [length], figuring out the length of a string